Miguelp-rez/network-automation/lab02/README.md

     no shut

 ## Activities
 Test the scripts from the Ubuntu host.

+**NOTE:** The script number indicates which objective is being accomplished.